Print this page

 Object 6 - Union contribution & membership

 NWO-I employees who are members of a union have the option of having their union subscription deducted from their gross salary and the same amount paid out net, via Youforce.
 That is to your advantage, because when an amount is deducted from your gross salary, you will not pay any tax or social security contributions on that amount.
 It is only possible to use your gross salary as a resource for this AVOM object.
 You pay the contribution directly to the union and the costs are offset afterwards by NWO-I. You can only have this object offset in December.
 Even if you have only been a member of a union for part of the year, the subscription can still be offset in December.
-It is only possible to enter membership of one union.
+You may claim membership of a maximum of one trade union.

 Object 7 - Saving leave for adjusted working hours

-As part of sustainable employability and the balance between work and private life, the employee can temporarily reduce his or her working hours.
+As part of sustainable employability and the balance between work and private life, the employee can temporarily reduce their working hours.

 You cannot apply for this goal via Youforce, but you can arrange it with your own HR department using the application form, after your manager has given their approval.

-- The saved hours of leave must have been used within 5 years after the employee stopped saving for leave.
-Any hours of leave not used after the 5-year period will no longer be available (see CLA Article 5.4.para 2).
+7. The saved hours of leave must have been used within 5 years after the employee stopped saving for leave.
+Any hours of leave not used after the 5-year period will no longer be available (see CLA Article 5.4.paragraph 2).
 In the event of illness, the hours of leave will be built up in accordance with the agreement in CLA Article 5.6.